 - How chronic stress related to policing discrimination impacts Black health

 - Improving medical decision-making for patients with mental illness

 - Sexual orientation differences in menopause timing and symptoms

-- Impact of modifiable risk factors such as physical activity on gestational diabetes in Hispanic women
+- Impact of physical activity on diabetes in Hispanic women

 - Improving patient access to healthcare providers and resources among vulnerable low income populations

 This research group meets once a month and is open to faculty, graduate students, postdoctoral fellows, and staff from the Five Colleges whose work touches on diversity and equity in health.